kciurleo/AGN/README.md

 `haves.txt` and `havenots.txt` are lists of obsids Seth Larner had previous downloaded and those needed to be downloaded; not extremely useful, but perhaps a consideration depending on if data is reprocessed or not.

 `spidersros.xml` and `spidersxmm.xml` are tables resulting from queries to the associated SPIDERS (SPectroscopic IDentification of eROSITA Sources) [ROSAT](https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3table.pl?tablehead=name%3Dspidersros&Action=More+Options) and [XMM](https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3table.pl?tablehead=name%3Dspidersxmm&Action=More+Options) catalogs respectively, used to try to find more Seyfert candidates.
 In both cases, the whole catalog was downloaded as csv from linked by applying no query terms and setting the limit to "No limit."

+`SDSS.txt` is a list of SDSS files to batch download.

+`topcat_erosita.csv` is the result of a TOPCAT cone search of eROSITA around the candidates in `seyferts.vot`, with a search radius of 2".

+`upper_limits.vot` is the result of the query in `get_upper_limits.py`, to retrieve upper limits for candidates in eROSITA's footprint.

+`XMM_query_result.vot` is the downloaded result of the cone search of XMM around the candidates described by `post_async.sh`, with a search radius of 10".

 ### Other Folders